yeokm1/coders-dvorak-regular-keypad/README.md

 My normal keypad version

-If you prefer version, continue on.
+If you prefer my version, continue on.

 ##How to use?